 Skocz do zawartości

-Tourist route commemorating the events of the Polish-Swedish 1655-1660 war, and in particular its first period from the capitulation of Ujść to the concentration of opponent armies near Konin and Koło, where an attempt to sign a peace treaty with Carl Gustav was undertaken.
+This tourist route commemorates the events of the Polish-Swedish War (1655-1660), particularly the first phase of the war, from the capitulation of Ujście to the concentration of opposing armies near Konin and Koło, where an attempt was made to negotiate a peace treaty with King Charles Gustav.

-It is indicated by: Konin – Tuliszków – Brudzew – Koło – Brdów – Gosławice – Kazimierz Biskupi – Przyjma.
+The route covers locations within the Konin, Koło, and Turek districts.
+It is marked by the following key places: Konin – Tuliszków – Brudzew – Koło – Brdów – Gosławice – Kazimierz Biskupi – Przyjma.

-Those interested in this route will familiarise themselves with source texts mentioning the stay of the Swedes in eastern Wielkopolska, old descriptions of the preserved facilities, their destruction and biographies of the heroes of the Swedish Deluge.
+Visitors following this route will become familiar with historical sources mentioning the Swedish occupation of eastern Wielkopolska, old descriptions of the preserved sites, their subsequent destruction, and the biographies of key figures from the Swedish Deluge period.

 Szlak Szwedzki